wuchalejs/wuchale/README.md

 And they will be extracted separately.
 You can also make a reusable function yourself.

+## CLI

+A simple command line interface is also provided, just `wuchale` with an optional `--clean` argument.

+By default, it looks inside all svelte sources and extracts new texts into the `.po` files.
+If the `--clean` argument is provided, it additionally removes unused texts from the `.po` files.

 ## Files management

 `wuchale` generates two files for each locale.